oskstr/INDA-Project/README.md

 ### General game structure
 #### Start menu:
 The start menu will have two main bottoms, `Start` and `Quit`.
-The background picture will be a fractal (pallinda, assigment 3).
+The background picture will be a fractal (palinda, assignment 3).

 #### User name:
 This display will have a bar where the user can choose an user name.
 By the user input, the game will generate a Star Wars name